liamhendricks/cellblock/readme.md

 ## Installation

-Follow normal godot 4.x addon installation procedures.
+Follow normal Godot 4.x addon installation procedures.
 Copy the project/addons/cellblock folder into your projects addon folder.
 Enable the addon in your project's plugin settings, and restart the engine.

-This addon has only been tested with godot 4.4.x as of right now.
+This addon has only been tested with Godot 4.4.x as of right now.

 ## Setup and Usage